What is shingles?

 - Next, the raised rash appears as a band or a patch, usually on one side of the body.
 The rash usually appears around the waistline or on one side of the face, neck, or on the trunk (chest/abdomen/back), but can occur in other areas including the arms and legs.

 - Within three to four days, the rash develops into red, fluid-filled, round, painful, open blisters.

 - Usually, these blisters begin to dry out and crust over within about 10 days.

 - The scabs clear up about two to three weeks later.

 Do you always get the typical rash if you have shingles?

 Occasionally some patients don’t get the rash.
 If you have any of the other symptoms of shingles (even without a rash), see your healthcare provider sooner rather than later.
 There are effective treatments that can be given early in the disease.
 If it turns out you don’t have shingles, seeing your healthcare provider allows any condition that you do have to be discovered and treated early in its course.

 The shingles rash appears on the abdomen and face, neck and shoulders.

-A person with shingles is contagious until the rash is dried and crusted over.
-The virus can only infect another person who has never had chickenpox or been vaccinated against chickenpox.
+A person with shingles remains contagious until the rash is dried and crusted over.
+The varicella-zoster virus can only cause chickenpox in someone who has never had chickenpox or hasn’t been vaccinated against chickenpox.